Services for students

 Augustana operates its own dining services.
 Students may purchase food with their properly validated Augustana picture I.D. card.
 Misuse of the I.D. card will subject the violator(s) to disciplinary action.
-Guests may purchase items on an à la carte basis.
 Additional information is available in the dining service brochure available online at www.augustana.edu/dining.
 The Dining Service Office is on the fifth floor of the Center for Student Life.

 Any student who feels he/she needs help with a speech or hearing problem or any international student needing help with written or spoken English should contact a faculty member associated with the Center for Communicative Disorders located in the Betsey Brodahl building.